 Whitesell-Somers Family Web Project - Person Sheet

-BurialApples Chapel Christian Church, 7345 Hwy 61 North Gibsonville, Guilford County, North Carolina3, Richard Lewis Apple
+BurialApples Chapel Christian Church, 7345 Hwy 61 North Gibsonville, Guilford County, North Carolina3

 FatherAmon Lee APPLE (1906-1966)